Lamarrrk/SelfAssessment/Skills/NodeJS.md

   - Availability 🎓 known
   - Flexibility 🎓 known
 - Data access
-  - Data access layer 👂 heard
+  - Data access layer 🖐️ used
   - Repository 🖐️ used
   - Active record 🖐️ used
   - Query builder 🖐️ used